-Whether regional or consortia-specific, CLASS observers carry out assessment on applicable age-level tool(s) and complete report, as applicable within a consortium or for several consortia within a First 5 IMPACT Hub.
+Whether regional or consortia-specific, CLASS observers carry out assessments on applicable age-level tool(s) and complete reports, as applicable within a consortium or for several consortia within a regional Hub.

 CLASS observers must have proof of current certification from Teachstone demonstrating reliability on applicable tool.